Last Updated on December 27, 2022 by admin

 7. Consider Buying the Paris Museum Pass

 If you plan on visiting several museums, you can save money by buying the Paris Museum Pass.
-The pass will allow you entry into dozens of museums.
+This pass will allow you entry into dozens of museums in Paris.
 The best part is that it’s easy to purchase online, and then you just have to show the pass when you enter.
+Because there are so many museums in Paris, it’s really helpful to have this pass.
+You’ll be easily to “pop in” to a smaller museum without having to think of additional ticket fees adding up.

 Many people speak English in Paris, but there’s some essential phrases you should learn how to say before you arrive.
 These include bonjour (hello) and merci (thank you).
 It can be considered rude to approach someone and ask them in English, “Do you speak English?”
-It puts the onus on them to cater to you, and it can make someone feel put on-the-spot if they don’t speak English.
-Instead, ask locals if they speak English in their own language: French.
+It puts the onus on the local citizen to cater to you, and it can make someone feel put on-the-spot if they don’t speak English.
+Instead, we recommend asking locals if they speak English in their own language.
 It will go a long way!
-Simply ask, parlez vouz anglais.
+Simply ask, parlez vouz anglais?
+Every time I entered a store and said bonjour to the shopkeeper, I got such an appreciative smile.
+I swear it made all the difference and they were more eager to help me.

 9. Download Offline Maps

 If you’re traveling from the United States, you may not have a data plan that allows you to use your phone abroad.
-(You may only be using it when you have access to WiFi.)
+(If that’s the case, you’ll only be able to use navigation when you have access to WiFi.)
 If that’s the case, be sure to download offline maps prior to your departure.
 That way, you’ll be able to navigate through the city.
-Make sure to also pack a power bank (we linked one here), so that your phone doesn’t run out of battery.
+If you forget to download offline maps, make sure to enter your GPS destination while you’re connected to WiFi.
+Make sure to also pack a power bank, so that your phone doesn’t run out of battery.
+If all else fails, having a Paris guide book or hard copy map of Paris is the way to go!

 10. Have a Plan, but Take Your Time

-If you only have a few days, make sure you plan your itinerary in advance.
-But, we also recommend that you leave some space for wandering, accidental discoveries, and resting at a cafe.
+If you only have a few days in Paris, make sure you plan your itinerary in advance.
+It will save you time to make sure that you have tickets and times booked for the must-see attractions.
+However, we also recommend that you leave some space in your itinerary for wandering, accidental discoveries, and resting at a cafe.
 You want to enjoy the day, without being rushed.
+We recommend having a few hours a day unscheduled, or even a full day!

 11. Make Restaurant Reservations in Advance

 Paris is world-famous for its culinary scene.
-It is known as one of the best food cities in the world.
+Paris is known as one of the best food cities in the world.
 As such, it’s worth doing some research and making your restaurant reservations in advance.
-The most famous restaurants do reach capacity, so make sure you plan for your meals.
-For example, it can be difficult get a relationship at Septime.
+The most famous restaurants do reach capacity, especially during peak season, so make sure you plan for your meals.
+For example, it can be difficult get a reservation at Septime.
 If you’re looking for 3 Michelin Star restaurants in Paris, you might consider Le Cinq, Pierre Gagnaire, or Épicure.

 Traveling to Paris can be quite busy during the summer, so you might consider visiting in May or September.
-I’ve visited Paris in the spring, summer, and winter, and I have loved each and every visit, though.
-I’ve visited Paris on two separate occasions during the summer.
+I’ve visited Paris in the spring, summer, and winter, and I have loved each and every visit.
+I’ve personally visited Paris on two separate occasions during the summer and I can attest that it is very busy.
 If you’re traveling during the summer too, just make all your ticket reservations in advance and you should be in good shape.

 13. Be Polite